Attack on Titan (TV series): First season

-In the first season, for the first thirteen episodes, the opening theme is "Guren no Yumiya" (紅蓮の弓矢) by Linked Horizon, and the ending theme is "Utsukushiki Zankoku na Sekai" (美しき残酷な世界) by Yōko Hikasa.
+For the first thirteen episodes of the first season, the opening theme is "Guren no Yumiya" (紅蓮の弓矢) by Linked Horizon, and the ending theme is "Utsukushiki Zankoku na Sekai" (美しき残酷な世界) by Yōko Hikasa.
 For episodes 14–25, the opening theme is "Jiyū no Tsubasa" (自由の翼) by Linked Horizon, and the ending theme is "Great Escape" by Cinema Staff.
-Both "Guren no Yumiya" and "Jiyū no Tsubasa" were released as part of the single "Jiyū e no Shingeki" on July 10, 2013, which sold over 100 thousand copies in its first week of sales.
+Both "Guren no Yumiya" and "Jiyū no Tsubasa" were released as part of the single "Jiyū e no Shingeki" on July 10, 2013, which sold over 100,000 copies in its first week of sales.

-The series' soundtrack was composed by Hiroyuki Sawano, and the first CD was released on June 28, 2013, by Pony Canyon.
-The first CD contains 16 tracks, including 6 vocal tracks performed by Aimee Blackschleger, CASG (Caramel Apple Sound Gadget), Cyua, Mika Kobayashi and mpi.
-The second CD containing the other half of the soundtrack was released on October 16, 2013, as a bonus offered with the fourth Blu-ray and DVD limited edition volumes of the anime.
+The soundtrack for season 1 was composed by Hiroyuki Sawano, and the first CD was released on June 28, 2013, by Pony Canyon.
+It contains 16 tracks, including 6 vocal tracks performed by Mika Kobayashi, mpi, Cyua, Aimee Blackschleger, and CASG (Caramel Apple Sound Gadget).
+A second CD containing the other half of the soundtrack was released on October 16, 2013, as a bonus offered with the fourth Blu-ray and DVD limited edition volumes of the anime.

-Track listing

 Second season

-The opening theme is "Shinzō wo Sasageyo!" (心臓を捧げよ!) by Linked Horizon, and the ending theme is "Yuugure no Tori" (夕暮れの鳥) by Shinsei Kamattechan.
+The opening theme for the second season is "Shinzō wo Sasageyo!" (心臓を捧げよ!) by Linked Horizon, and the ending theme is "Yuugure no Tori" (夕暮れの鳥) by Shinsei Kamattechan.

 Sawano returned to compose the soundtrack for the second season, with the 2-CD soundtrack released on June 7, 2017, by Pony Canyon.
-In addition to music composed for Season 2, the soundtrack also featured any and all tracks composed for other media in-between seasons one and two, such as compilation films and OVAs.

-Vocals were provided by yosh, Gemie, mpi, Mica Caldito, Mika Kobayashi and Benjamin.
+In addition to music composed for the season, the soundtrack also featured any and all tracks composed for other media released between seasons one and two, such as compilation films and OVAs.
+Vocals were provided by Yosh from Survive Said the Prophet, Gemie, mpi, Mica Caldito, Mika Kobayashi and Benjamin.